-Version 2.6.0 May 24, 2019
+Version 2.6.1 December 31, 2019

-Copyright © 2019 Magnitude Software, Inc. All rights reserved.
+DataStax ODBC driver for Apache Cassandra and DataStax Enterprise with CQL connector Copyright © 2020 Magnitude Software, Inc. All rights reserved.

-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without prior written permission from Magnitude Software, Inc.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without prior written permission from Magnitude.

 The information in this document is subject to change without notice.
-Magnitude Software, Inc. strives to keep this information accurate but does not warrant that this document is error-free.
+Magnitude strives to keep this information accurate but does not warrant that this document is error-free.

-Any Magnitude Software product described herein is licensed exclusively subject to the conditions set forth in your Magnitude Software license agreement.
+Any Magnitude product described herein is licensed exclusively subject to the conditions set forth in your Magnitude license agreement.

-Simba, the Simba logo, SimbaEngine, and Simba Technologies are registered trademarks of Simba Technologies Inc. in Canada, United States and/or other countries.
+Simba, the Simba logo, SimbaEngine, and Simba Technologies are registered trademarks of Simba Technologies Inc. in Canada, the United States and/or other countries.
 All other trademarks and/or servicemarks are the property of their respective owners.